HelinData/SGM_API_Documentation/README.md

 1. **Periodic Operation**:
    - Runs on a configurable interval defined by the site's `cyclic_write_timeout` setting
-   - Typically operates every few minutes to few hours depending on configuration
+   - Typically operates every few seconds to few hours depending on configuration
-   - Acts as a background process without user interaction
-   - Only becomes active when no higher priority controls are present

 2. **Value Reinforcement**:
    - Writes the appropriate value to each device periodically
-   - Reinforces existing values rather than changing them
-   - Ensures values don't drift due to device resets or power fluctuations
-   - Maintains system state integrity over extended periods
+   - Rewrites values so that asset can monitor Node health

 3. **Value Determination**:
    - If a scheduled command is active, writes the scheduled value